DoubleCouponDay/Chunkus/README.md

 Our current Rust build script will not link with .dll files as we are static linking.

+### Why did we initiall choose MingW for our Build Generator?

+Visual Studio Code is our primary IDE and it can only debug C/C++ if you build with MingW.

 ### Why are we using MSBuild instead of MingW?

 We could potentially be using OpenCL in the future.
 Its CmakeLists.txt only works with MSBuild.